respawn-app/FlowMVI/docs/faq.md

 In general, a little boilerplate when duplicating intents is worth it to keep the consistency of actions and intents of screens intact.
 You usually don't want to reuse your actions and intents because they are specific to a given screen or flow.
-That makes your logic way simpler, and the rest can be easily moved to your repository layer, use cases or just plain top-level functions.
+That makes your logic simpler, and the rest can be easily moved to your repository layer, use cases or just plain top-level functions.
 This is where this library is opinionated, and where one of its main advantages - simplicity, comes from.
 Everything you want to achieve by composing stores can also be achieved using plugins.